Post-Election Health Benefit Issues Examined in Game Show Style

-Jim Klein, president of the American Benefit Council, served as the “host” for an employer-sponsored health benefits “episode” of Jeopardy! during The Alliance Learning Circle on health policy at The Monona Terrace on March 21.
+Jim Klein, president of the American Benefit Council, served as the “host” for an employer-sponsored health benefits “episode” of a game show during The Alliance Learning Circle on health policy at The Monona Terrace on March 21.

 Klein set the stage for the quiz by highlighting three key issues that impact health policy:

 - The partisanship in Washington, D.C. that makes it difficult to pass legislation.
-(Jeopardy!
-Category: Tax Policy)
+(Game Show Category: Tax Policy)

 Klein said that based on the U.S. Senate seats at stake in the 2018 mid-term elections, Republicans had nearly three times more opportunities than Democrats to pick up seats.
 Yet, the “blue wave” that enabled Democrats to regain a majority in the House of Representatives, held Republicans to just a two-seat gain.